SweetMed/alx-system_engineering-devops/0x00-shell_basics/README.md

 (13.)
 This command Creates a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.
 (14) This command Creates a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
-You can consider that all HTML files have the extension .html
+You can consider that all HTML files have the extension .html (15.)
+This command Creates a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+You can assume that the directory /tmp/u will exist when we will run your script (16.)
+This command Creates a script that deletes all files in the current working directory that end with the character ~.
+(17.)
+This command Creates a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+(18.)
+This command Writes a command that lists all the files and directories of the current directory, separated by commas (,).
+(19.)
+This command Creates a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0